The management of asbestos in the UK is governed by the Control of Asbestos Regulations (CAR) 2012.

 Initially, yes.
 You’ll need an asbestos survey and report to identify and map any ACMs in your property as this will form the basis of your management plan.
 Tenants also need to be provided with information about the location of ACMs at the start of the tenancy, although you do not need to conduct a survey at their request.

-As a rule of thumb, if your commercial property was constructed before 1999, when asbestos was banned in the UK, then it is quite likely to contain asbestos.
+If a commercial property was constructed before 1999, when asbestos was banned in the UK, then it is quite likely to contain asbestos.
 The only way to confirm the presence of asbestos in commercial buildings is to arrange for a professional asbestos survey.